Fallout 4: 111 Tips to Survive Survival Difficulty

 Hubflowers are purple and blue flowers and grow practically everywhere in the game.
 These are particularly useful for creating grape mentats, a super useful variety of mentats which increase your charisma by 5 and also your buying and selling prices by 10%.
 Hubflowers are also a food alternative and restore some HP -- it is only very lightly irradiated.
 Sometimes, they don't respawn for whatever reason.

-Collect as many wild mutfruit as possible
+Collect as much wild mutfruit as possible

 Collect as much junk as you can carry